lukso-network/lsp-smart-contracts/improvements/1_Dynamic-selectors.md

 ## Problem

-Currently, function selectors for the ERC725 / LSP3 account (setData, execute, transferOwnership) are hardcoded in the KeyManager.
+Currently, ERC725 Account's function selectors (`setData`, `execute`, `transferOwnership`) are hardcoded in the KeyManager.
-This might cause conflict.
-The selectors on the actual ERC725 / LSP3 contract might not match if:
+This might cause conflict in the future.

-- an extended version of ERC725 is used: sinc these 3 functions are marked as `virtual`, they can be overwritten with different param types.
-This would then change their function selectors)
+The selectors on the actual ERC725 / LSP3 contract might not match if **the core ERC725 contract (X or Y) introduces new breaking change.**.

-- the core ERC725 contract (X or Y) introduces new breaking change.
+There would be the need to recalculate + add the new selectors manually every time ERC725 changes.

-This lead to make it hard to keep track of them manually.
+This makes it hard to keep track of.

 ## Proposed Solution